 For my first profile assignment, I interviewed a jazz great who enjoyed a five-decade career in music.
 Being young and unaware of his music, I asked him how long he’d been playing.
 The musician playfully laughed at me and replied that he had been playing most of his life.
 He then asked me if I knew anything about him.
 The feeling of embarrassment sunk the rest of my interview.

 But from this defeat, I learned the importance of researching my subject.

 Your goal should be to understand your subject’s point of view before the interview begins if you hope to capture that person’s journey.

 Start by thoroughly reading their website.
 If the business or individual maintains a blog, you will want to read their posts to understand their identity.
 This will clue you into what’s important to your subject.

 Then explore articles written about your subject in other publications.
 What’s the general angle of these articles?
 Is there any information that’s repeated again and again?
 This will help differentiate yourself from previous material written about the same subject.

 2. Create questions that linger

 When interviewing, the worst thing you can hear from a response is “yes” or “no.”

 3. Let your subject to do 90 percent of the talking

-It may be tempting to interrupt your subject with your own commentary, ut resist this at all costs.
+It may be tempting to interrupt your subject with your own commentary, but resist this at all costs.